SpunkyBot/spunkybot/README.md

 **Spunky Bot** is a lightweight game server administration bot and RCON tool.
 Its purpose is to administrate an Urban Terror 4.1 server and provide statistical data for players.
-The source code of the Spunky Bot is inspired by the eb2k9 Bot by Shawn Haggard, which was released under the Beerware License.
+The source code of the Spunky Bot is inspired by the eb2k9 bot by Shawn Haggard, which was released under the Beerware License.

 ### Bot Commands